personalrobotics/ada_feeding/trees/README.md

 ## debug.xml

 Use this file for Behavior Tree scratch that won't be picked up by Git.
-It will be added to the .gitignore file.
+It has been added to the .gitignore file.
 Use `git add -f` to override.

 ## default.xml